-Hosfelt Gallery presents a solo exhibition of Düsseldorf-based painter Jutta Haeckel, whose works are studies in ambiguity.
+Hosfelt Gallery presents new paintings by Düsseldorf-based Jutta Haeckel, whose works are studies in ambiguity.
 Apparently abstract, they are actually representational.
 Seemingly gestural, they are in fact, quite controlled.
 And, most remarkably, they’re made by painting from both the back and front of the canvas.
 For her, these explorations in duality are a reflection of the technological, scientific, social and cultural fluidity of our time.

 Jutta Haeckel was born in Hannover, Germany in 1972.
 She studied at Hochschule für Künste, Bremen, under the tutelage of Karin Kneffel, and at Goldsmiths College in London.
 She has exhibited widely in Germany, including recent solo exhibitions at Kunstverein Leverkusen, Kunstverein Recklinghausen and Schloss Detmold.